Duodecimus/FTL-Multiverse-Judge-Blue-Options/README.md

 V1.6: Updated Darkest Desires new races and weapon.
 	Thanks again to Aleev for coding this update!

-V1.7: MV 5.5 lowered the maximum possible teleporter level, fixed the bonn requirement to match
+V1.7: MV 5.5 lowered the maximum possible teleporter level, fixed the boon requirement to match

+V1.8: Added boons from Lily's Innovations and Expanded Multiverse
+	Thanks again to Aleev for coding this update!